drobilla/zix/doc/allocation.rst

 Zix includes one implementation of a custom allocator, a very simple bump-pointer allocator which can be created with :func:`zix_bump_allocator`.

-A convenience API for using a custom allocator if provided (and the system allocator otherwise) is provided with functions like :func:`zix_malloc` that correspond to those in the standard C API.
+A convenience API for using custom allocators
+(or the system allocator as a fallback) is provided with functions like :func:`zix_malloc` that reflect the standard C API.

 Memory allocated with an allocator must be freed by calling :func:`zix_free` with the same allocator.